aaron-grau/curic/ruby/readings/git-homeworks.md

 # Homework with Git

-Starting today and moving forward, you will use git to keep track of all homework assignments you do.
-Having a history of git commits on your Github profile and practicing your git skills will help you a lot in the job search!
+Starting today, and for the duration of the cohort, you will use git to submit all of your homework assignments.

-To get started using git for homeworks, follow these instructions:
+To get started, follow these instructions:

 * Create a new folder in the directory of your choosing
   ```